TechColab/uEVSE/README.md

 ## ESP_EVSE feature build-out
 Uses hardware timer interupts for much more stable signal.
 Can use webapp on mobile to change the duty-cycle while it's running.
 Has place-holders for start-delay and charge-duration.
 Settings saved in flash and loaded at boot.
 Captive AccessPoint to set your WiFi.
 Over-The-Air update needs testing.
 Yet to test lowest duty-cycle.
 Need to re-check it runs as expected from cold power-on.
 Much tidying to do, like making UI based on Amps translated to duty-cycle.
 Make the button do something.

+## ESP_EVSE more tweaks
+The mDNS doesn't seem to be working so I have used the double-boot to blink our IP address (last byte).
+UI now sets current in Amps and code converts to duty-cycle.
+Output is now on GPIO1 & GPIO3 to free-up GPIO2 for blinking the new setting on each change.

 ## To do
+Need to change the setting so we dial to desired number, then comit.
+Rather than setting to each number on the way.
 The pin0 button (for programming) is still usable for user interaction, possibly via magnetic hall-switch to maintain IP65.
 I will look into the LED pin usage.
 If there is stil a pin free, then I would put an addressable RGB LED on it, for user feedback.